 The final output of the rendering component of the pipeline can look good already, but color correction creates an excellent opportunity to make them even better.

 The significance of this particular stage comes from the fact that color, in general, has a powerful role in creative industries; especially in animated storytelling.
-A wide range of emotions, motivations and also meanings can be expressed or evoked through colors.
+A wide range of emotions, motivations, and also meanings can be expressed or evoked through colors.
 Even the tiniest change in coloring of a scene can convey a whole different message.

 The following paragraphs will give you some insight into how the story of an animated video is enriched through well-informed color modification.
-3D animation studios like Dream Farm get much better results by adding color correction to their production pipeline.
+3D animation studios like Dream Farm get much better results by adding a color correction to their production pipeline.

 Before diving into color correction, let’s make sure we are familiar with some basic color vocabulary.
-Generally, every color has three main attributes: hue, saturation and brightness.
+Generally, every color has three main attributes: hue, saturation, and brightness.

-Hue is referred to as the color family or simply a common color name, like red, blue or yellow.
+Hue is referred to as the color family or simply a common color name, like red, blue, or yellow.
 It is directly linked to the color’s wavelength.

 Saturation or “chroma,” is referred to the purity or intensity of a color or how sharp or dull the color looks.
 Highly saturated colors look vibrant and sharp, whereas low-saturated colors look dull and almost grayish.

 Brightness, also called “illuminance” or “value”, defines the lightness or darkness of a color.
 Areas of an evenly colored object have higher brightness in direct light than the areas in shadow.